LA-248/code-chat/README.md

 ## Technologies used

-- Frontend: HTML, CSS, JavaScript - For creating the interactive user interface.
+- Frontend: HTML, CSS, JavaScript
-- Backend: Node.js, Express - To handle server-side logic and API requests.
+- Backend: Node.js, Express
-- API: OpenAI API - For integrating GPT-4 into Code Chat.
+- API: OpenAI API

 ## Features

 - Language Specific Support: Tailored to answer queries about a specific programming language.
 - GPT-4 Integration: Utilises OpenAI's GPT-4 for high-quality, contextually relevant answers.
-- Chat History: The history of the user's interaction during a session is stored and displayed.
-This includes both the questions asked by the user and the responses provided.
+- Chat History: Interactions are stored and displayed.
+This includes both the questions asked by the user and the responses provided by the chatbot.
 - Real-Time Responses: Fast response time, providing near immediate feedback.

 ## Usage